Economy of Finland: Forestry

 The ties between forestry and farming were mutually beneficial.
 Farmers supplemented their incomes with earnings from selling their wood, caring for forests, or logging; forestry made many otherwise marginal farms viable.
 At the same time, farming communities maintained roads and other infrastructure in rural areas, and they provided workers for forest operations.
 Indeed, without the farming communities in sparsely populated areas, it would have been much more difficult to continue intensive logging operations and reforestation in many prime forest areas.

 The Ministry of Agriculture and Forestry has carried out forest inventories and drawn up silvicultural plans.
 According to surveys, between 1945 and the late 1970s foresters had cut trees faster than the forests could regenerate them.
 Nevertheless, between the early 1950s and 1981, Finland was able to boost the total area of its forests by some 2.7 million hectares and to increase forest stands under 40 years of age by some 3.2 million hectares.
 Beginning in 1965, the country instituted plans that called for expanding forest cultivation, draining peatland and waterlogged areas, and replacing slow-growing trees with faster-growing varieties.
 By the mid-1980s, the Finns had drained 5.5 million hectares, fertilized 2.8 million hectares, and cultivated 3.6 million hectares.
-Thinning increased the share of trees that would produce suitable lumber, while improved tree varieties increased productivity by as much as 30 percent.
+Thinning increased the share of trees that would produce suitable lumber, while improved tree varieties increased productivity by as much as 30%.

 Comprehensive silvicultural programmes had made it possible for the Finns simultaneously to increase forest output and to add to the amount and value of the growing stock.
 By the mid-1980s, Finland's forests produced nearly 70 million cubic meters of new wood each year, considerably more than was being cut.
-During the postwar period, the annual cut increased by about 120 percent to about 50 million cubic meters.
+During the postwar period, the annual cut increased by about 120% to about 50 million cubic meters.
 Wood burning fell to one-fifth the level of the immediate postwar years, freeing up wood supplies for the wood-processing industries, which consumed between 40 million and 45 million cubic meters per year.
 Indeed, industry demand was so great that Finland needed to import 5 million to 6 million cubic meters of wood each year.

 To maintain the country's comparative advantage in forest products, Finnish authorities moved to raise lumber output toward the country's ecological limits.
 In 1984 the government published the Forest 2000 plan, drawn up by the Ministry of Agriculture and Forestry.
-The plan aimed at increasing forest harvests by about 3 percent per year, while conserving forestland for recreation and other uses.
+The plan aimed at increasing forest harvests by about 3% per year, while conserving forestland for recreation and other uses.
 It also called for enlarging the average size of private forest holdings, increasing the area used for forests, and extending forest cultivation and thinning.
 If successful, the plan would make it possible to raise wood deliveries by roughly one-third by the end of the twentieth century.
 Finnish officials believed that such growth was necessary if Finland was to maintain its share in world markets for wood and paper products.